DavidGiard/Presentations/presentations/Own-Your-Own-Career/README.md

 I'll begin with ways to take ownership of your career and responsibility for achieving your goals; then, I will teach key lessons on working with your customer in a way that benefits you both.

-This sessiono cotains essential information for developers at any career stage - from new grads navigating their first role to senior engineers planning their next decade.
+This sessioon cotains essential information for developers at any career stage - from new grads navigating their first role to senior engineers planning their next decade.

 ## Slides